-A delicious healthy chocolate frosting that is lower in sugar naturally, and yet still rich in chocolate flavor and perfect for piping.
-All because of a mystery ingredient.
+A healthy chocolate frosting that is lower in sugar and still perfect for piping, and a deep chocolate flavor.
+All because of a healthy mystery ingredient.
 Also gluten-free and dairy-free of course!

-Say hello to a decadent healthy chocolate frosting beyond your wildest dreams AND with half the sugar of any traditional frosting recipe.
+Say hello to a decadent healthy chocolate frosting beyond your wildest dreams AND with less the sugar of any traditional frosting recipe.
 Naturally.
 No sugar substitutions here my friends.
 Just less sugar.

 AND the addition of a wholesome ingredient that helps you sleep better, and maintain healthy blood pressure.
 It also is said to improve kidney health, support your heart and is strong in B-vitamins often missing in a traditional diet.

 We all love frosting right?
 But who hasn’t cringed when they pour the traditional 3-plus cups of powdered sugar into the bowl.
 Even vegan powdered sugar is missing bone char, yes, but it is still terrible nutritionally for us to eat.

 Still, balance is key.
 We can’t give up all our frosting dream, right?

 But we can reduce that sugar and still make a dreamy fudgy frosting.

 One that honestly is so delicious I would think I’d find it on gourmet dessert cake in a fine restaurant.
 I think that might be because it is not overly sweet and has such a deep chocolate flavor.
 In fact, I often call this frosting a chocolate ganache because it leans toward the flavor of a bittersweet ganache found on fine pasteries.

 So how do I reduce the sugar and still keep the pipable texture?